Hospital Emergency Codes:

 How do you secure the hospital and prevent the abductor from leaving?

 Securing the hospital and preventing the abductor from leaving is critical in responding to an infant or child abduction.
-Here are some of the steps that hospitals may take to secure the facility:
+Here are some of the steps that hospitals take to secure the facility:

 What is a missing person report?

 A missing person report is a formal document that is filed with law enforcement in order to report the disappearance of an individual.
-This document includes information such as the name, age, address, physical description of the missing person, and any other relevant details that may help locate them.
+This document includes information such as the name, age, address, physical description of the missing person, and any other relevant details that helps locate them.
 It also includes contact information for family members and friends who should be notified if the missing person is located.
 Once a missing person report is filed, law enforcement will investigate the case and attempt to locate the individual.

 What is the process for notifying law enforcement?